TheSubtleArtist/MyHackMe/buffer-overflow.md

 The exploit works, as previously stated, by placing the shellcode into the buffer and inserting the memory address of the buffer start point into `ret`.
 Between `buffer` and `ret` we use NOPS.

+Building the shellcode starts with a minimum requirement: ```bash execve("/bin/bash", argv, envp)```

+Of course, the first argument needs to be a shell already on the system being compromised.

+The simplest is to set the second and third arguements to NULL: ```bash execve("/bin/bash", NULL, NULL)```

+The objective of this task is to read the secret.txt file.
+That could be automated with ```bash execve("/bin/bash", ["/bin/bash", "-c", "cat secret.txt"], NULL)```